+According to NASS, the States published in these tables represent 81-86 percent of all corn planted acres, 87-90 percent of all soybean planted acres, and 81-93 percent of all upland cotton planted acres (depending on the year).
 The acreage estimates are subject to sampling variability because all operations planting GE varieties are not included in the sample.
-The variability for the 48 corn States, calculated by NASS using the relative standard error at the U.S. level, is 0.3-1.8 percent for all GE varieties (depending on the year), 1.6-4.9 percent for insect-resistant (Bt)-only varieties, 1.6-3.8 percent for herbicide-tolerant-only varieties, and 0.6-10.8 percent for stacked gene varieties.
-Variability for the 31 soybean States is 0.3-0.8 percent for herbicide-tolerant varieties, depending on the year.
-Variability for the 17 upland cotton States is 0.6-2.2 percent for all GE varieties, 4.6-14.4 percent for insect-resistant (Bt)-only varieties, 2.6-8.2 percent for herbicide-tolerant-only varieties, and 1.9-4.2 percent for stacked gene varieties.
+The variability for the 48 corn States, calculated by NASS using the relative standard error at the U.S. level, is 0.3-1.8 percent for all GE varieties (depending on the year), 1.6-7.8 percent for insect-resistant (Bt)-only varieties; 1.6-3.8 percent for herbicide-tolerant-only varieties; and 0.6-10.8 percent for stacked-gene varieties.
+Variability for the 29-31 soybean States is 0.3-1.2 percent for herbicide-tolerant varieties, depending on the year.
+Variability for the 17 upland cotton States is 0.4-3.0 percent for all GE varieties, 4.6-21.4 percent for insect-resistant (Bt)-only varieties, 2.6-12.8 percent for herbicide-tolerant-only varieties, and 0.9-11.6 percent for stacked-gene varieties.

-The ARMS surveys developed by the Economic Research Service (ERS) and the National Agricultural Statistics Service (NASS) of USDA are conducted annually starting from 1996.
-These surveys link data on the resources used in agricultural production to data on use of technologies (including the use of genetically engineered crops), other management techniques, chemical use, yields, and farm financial/economic conditions for selected field crops.
-Each survey includes three phases: screening, obtaining production practices and cost data, and obtaining financial information.
+Agricultural Resource Management Survey (ARMS) (for 1996-98).
+The ARMS surveys developed by the Economic Research Service (ERS) and the National Agricultural Statistics Service (NASS) of USDA have been conducted annually for selected crops since 1996.
+These surveys solicit information about farmers’ input choices, their technology use (including the use of genetically engineered crops), their management techniques, their yields, and their financial conditions.
 The number of States covered by the surveys varies by crop and year, but each survey includes States that account for between 79 and 96 percent of U.S. acreage in the specified crop.

-The 1999 adoption data are based on responses from the seed variety questions on the 1999 Objective Yield and Farm Operator Survey.
+Objective Yield Survey (for 1999).
+The 1999 adoption data are based on responses to the 1999 Objective Yield and Farm Operator Survey.
 The information was published in October 1999 in the NASS report Crop Production.
-The Objective Yield Surveys (OYS) for corn, soybeans, and cotton were conducted in the major producing States that account for between 61 and 71 percent of the U.S. production.
-Randomly selected plots in corn (for grain), soybean, and upland cotton fields are visited monthly from August through harvest to obtain specific counts and measurements.
-The farm operator survey was conducted primarily by telephone with some use of mail and personal interviewers.
-Herbicide-tolerant varieties include those developed using both biotechnology and conventional breeding techniques.
-Insect resistant varieties include those containing Bt.
-These data are intended to show trends in production practices but are not official estimates of USDA's Agricultural Statistics Board.
+In 1999, the Objective Yield Surveys for corn, soybeans, and cotton were conducted in States accounting for approximately 75 percent of U.S. production.
+Randomly selected plots in corn (for grain), soybean, and upland cotton fields were visited monthly from August through harvest to obtain specific counts and measurements.
+The survey was conducted primarily by telephone, with some use of mail and personal interviewers.
+Herbicide-tolerant varieties include those developed using both biotechnology and conventional breeding techniques (non-GE).
+Insect-resistant varieties include those containing Bt.
+Notably, these data are intended to show trends in production practices but are not recognized as official estimates by USDA's Agricultural Statistics Board.

 Comparability Across Surveys